rbidon/rbidon/README.md

 ## About Me
 - 👀 I’m interested in ...Designing & Building Accessible Applications!
-- 🌱 I’m currently  ...  in GA Software Engineering Immersive Program
+- 🌱 I’m currently  ...
+Applying to Entry Level Software Engineer  + Software Engineer Apprenticeship/Internship
 - Want to know more about me?
 [Check out my portfolio.](https://roussevbidon.com/)
 <!-- - 💞️ I’m looking to collaborate on ...
  -->